CDrummond/musly-server/README.md

 * `libmusly` should contain the path the musy shared library - path is relative to `musly-server.py`
-* `paths.db` should be the path where the SQLite and jukebox files created by this app can be written
+* `paths.db` should be the path where the SQLite and jukebox files created by this app can be written.
-* `paths.musly` should be the path where musly can access your music files.
+* `paths.musly` should be the path where Musly can access your music files.
 This can be different to `path.lms` if you are running analysis on a different machine to where you would run the script as the API server.
 This script will only store the paths relative to this location - eg. `paths.musly=/home/music/` then `/home/music/A/b.mp3` will be stored as `A/b.mp3`.
-* `paths.musly` should be the path where LMS access your music files.
+* `paths.lms` should be the path where LMS accesses your music files.
 The API server will remove this path from API calls, so that it can look up tracks in its database by their relative path.
 * `paths.tmp` When analysing music, this script will create a temporary folder